 Ordering recovery discs from HP in Asia and Oceania

-If you cannot create a set of recovery discs, you might be able to order a set of replacement discs from HP.
-HP maintains an inventory of replacement recovery discs for several years after the product has been released.
-However, because of licensing restrictions, HP is only able to provide these recovery discs for a limited time.
+If you cannot create a recovery solution, you might be able to order a recovery kit from HP.
+HP maintains an inventory of replacement recovery kits for several years after the product has been released.
+However, because of licensing restrictions, HP is only able to provide these recovery kits for a limited time.
 If the computer is several years past its warranty period, HP might not be able to supply replacement discs for your computer.
 If this is the case, you can install a new operating system that meets the minimum system requirements of your computer, or, alternatively, upgrade your computer hardware.

-To see if HP has recovery discs for your model contact your local HP support center
+To see if HP has recovery kits to order for your model contact your local HP support center

-If HP no longer provides recovery discs for your model of computer and a recovery disc cannot be created, you might find a solution outside of HP.
+If HP no longer provides recovery kits for your model of computer and a recovery kit cannot be created, you might find a solution outside of HP.

-NOTE:Try all of the other options in this support document before attempting to order recovery discs from outside HP.
+NOTE:Try all of the other options in this support document before attempting to order a recovery kit from outside HP.

 Popular online auction sites and computer part suppliers might have an original HP recovery kit (discs or a USB device) in stock.
 However, be careful and understand the risks when purchasing recovery discs from any source outside of HP.
 Beware of sites that offer recovery solutions when they are not affiliated with HP.
 Check the identification label on your computer to make sure that that recovery solution will work with your exact product/model number of PC before making your purchase.
 On some Notebooks, this may be in the battery compartment or etched in the case.